-- The Certified Dietary Manager permits use of his/her name for the purpose of certifying that food and nutrition have been rendered only if he/she has provided or supervised the provision of those services.
+The Certified Dietary Manager permits use of his/her name for the purpose of certifying that dietary services have been rendered only if he/she has provided or supervised the provision of those services.

 - The Certified Dietary Manager accurately presents professional qualifications and credentials.

-The Certified Dietary Manager accepts the obligation to protect society and the profession by upholding the Code of Ethics for the profession of Nutrition and Foodservice Management and by reporting alleged violations of the Code through the review process of the Certifying Board for Dietary Managers.
+The Certified Dietary Manager accepts the obligation to protect society and the profession by upholding the Code of Ethics for the profession of Dietary Management and by reporting alleged violations of the Code through the review process of the Certifying Board for Dietary Managers.

 - The CDM has been disciplined by a state chapter and at least one of the grounds for discipline is the same or substantially equivalent to these principles contained herein.